koenrane/KR-new-site/content/worrying-about-the-vase-whitelisting.md

 - Some varieties of reward hacking.
 For example, equipped with a can of blue spray paint and tasked with finding the shortest path of blue tiles to the goal, a normal agent may learn to paint red tiles blue, while a whitelist-enabled agent would incur penalties for doing so ($\textit{redTile} \to \textit{blueTile} \not \in whitelist$).
 - Dangerous exploration.
 While this approach does not attempt to achieve _safe exploration_ (also acting safely during training), an agent with some amount of foresight will learn to avoid actions which likely lead to non-whitelisted side effects.
   - I believe that this can be further sharpened using _today's_ machine learning technology, leveraging deep Q-learning to predict both action values and expected transitions.
-    - This allows querying the human about whether particularly-inhibiting transitions belong on the whitelist.
+    - This allows querying the human about whether particularly inhibiting transitions belong on the whitelist.
 For example, if the agent notices that a bunch of otherwise-rewarding plans are being held up by a particular transition, it could ask for permission to add it to the whitelist.
-- Assigning astronomically-large weight to side effects happening throughout the universe.
+- Assigning astronomically large weight to side effects happening throughout the universe.
 Presumably, we can just have the whitelist include transitions going on out there - we don't care as much about dictating the exact mechanics of distant supernovae.
   - If an agent _did_ somehow come up with plans that involved blowing up distant stars, that would indeed constitute [astronomical waste](https://nickbostrom.com/astronomical/waste.html).<sup>a triple pun?</sup> Whitelisting doesn't _solve_ the problem of assigning too much weight to events outside our corner of the neighborhood, but it's an improvement.
      - Logical uncertainty may be our friend here, such that most reasonable plans incur roughly the same level of interstellar penalty noise.

 ## Results

-I tested a vanilla Q-learning agent and its whitelist-enabled counterpart in 100 randomly-generated grid worlds (dimensions up to $5×5$).
+I tested a vanilla Q-learning agent and its whitelist-enabled counterpart in 100 randomly generated grid worlds (dimensions up to $5×5$).
 The agents were rewarded for reaching the goal square as quickly as possible; no explicit penalties were levied for breaking objects.

 The simulated classification confidence of each object's true class was $p \sim \mathcal{N}(.8, \sigma)$ (truncated to $[0,1]$), $\sigma \in \{0,.025,\dots,.175\}$.
 This simulated sensor noise was handled with a Bayesian statistical approach.